Results Build Your Own

 For this article, the WebpageFX team of professional web designers, developers, and SEO marketing specialists have worked together to examine some of the most important factors when considering web site costs.
 These include historical web site development costs and web design costs for different components as well as current web site features and design costs.

 Like other goods and services, the cost associated with designing, developing and building a web site has changed over time.
+It is drastically different in 2013 than it was even a couple of years ago.
 The following chart provides a timeline of historical dates compared to web site cost.

 The basis for the chart was a small business (under 25 employees) located in a small city that wanted a professional web site having 15 pages, Web hosting and email, a domain name, and a aesthetic quality level of around 7/10.